-You can get frustrated while making rip cuts unless you have two important things one is the right table saw and another one is the right table saw blade.
+You can get frustrated while making rip cuts unless you have two essential things: the right table saw, and the right table saw blade.
 It’s generally tricky to make a good quality rip cut than it is to make a good quality crosscut.
-When folks rip the boards to width, most of the times you will see they’re making many long passes on the bigger sheet of materials.
+When folks rip the boards to width, you will often see they’re making many long passes on the more extensive sheet of materials.
 This is the reason why you want to have a blade that has fewer teeth to be able to go through any material quickly.

 The 24-tooth Freud FTG blades are the unique option you have for the long and trickier rips.
 You have the option of using the all-purpose ATB blades or the combination blades, but you will find a slower in-feed that will make you run into binding much more often.
 And that will make you choose this blade as the features of these blades greatly support the purpose it is made for.

 - Flat Grind

 - .625 inch Arbor